awsdocs/aws-ruby-developer-guide/doc_source/s3-example-add-notification.rst

 Creating an |S3| Bucket Notification
 ------------------------------------

-The following example enables the |S3| bucket :code-ruby:`my-bucket` to send a notification to the following when an item is added to the bucket:
+This example enables the |S3| bucket :code-ruby:`my-bucket` to send a notification to the following when an item is added to the bucket:

 * The |SNS| topic with the ARN :code-ruby:`my-topic-arn`